sunilkumardevalla/micro-reddit/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # micro-reddit
-A project consist of ActiveRecord to make a micro-reddit with users, posts and comments.
+A project consists of ActiveRecord to make a micro-reddit with users, posts, and comments.

 ![screenshot](img/screenshot.jpg)